 In 1996, the world witnessed the Summer Olympics in Atlanta, GA, as USA runner Michael Johnson won gold medals in the 200 and 400-meter races.
 As a runner, he won his medals by having two dominating performance and breaking the world records in the 200 and 400-meter races.
 He did not just have an attitude of a runner who wanted to compete in the Olympics but he had the mindset of a World champion.
 He demonstrated this confidence and attitude on the track through his determination in wanting to be the very best.
 He also demonstrated his attitude of a champion by wearing gold running shoes in each of his races in the Atlanta Olympics.
 He stayed in his lane, he carried out his plan and he finished his race.
 He proved to all of the world’s best runners that he was the most dominating track and field runner in the sport.
 Now when we the world looks back on some of the greatest Summer Olympics moment in history, there is an image of Michael Johnson posing with the American flag draped around him on the track.
 He stood on the podium celebrating his victory wearing his gold shoes and his gold medals as of world track and field champion.

 A runner who competes in the track and field championship has to train for several long hours during a day.
 He has to work on his conditioning, his strength and to build on their stamina.
 A runner depending on the type of track and field event that they want to specialize in has to work on their technique and speed.
 A track and field runner may run in the 100, 200 and 400-meter races that a runner compete in to be a champion.
 He may also compete in these sprints on local, state and regional level.
 However, two of the biggest stages that track and field runners compete in are the World Track and Field Championship and the Summer Olympics which happen every four years.
-Now there are three important lessons that I would like to share on why we as men must run our own race.
+Now there are three important lessons that I would like to share on why we as men must stay in our own lanes.
 Now the first lesson that we can learn as men from a runner who competes in track and field is that we have to learn how to stay in our lanes.
 The second lesson that we can learn from the world of track and field is that we must lay aside our weights and sins that would keep us from running our race.
 Finally, a third lesson that we can learn from the world of track and field running is that we as men must learn to finish our race.

 Therefore we also, since we are surrounded by so great a cloud of witnesses, let us lay aside every weight, and the sin which so easily ensnares us, and let us run with endurance the race that is set before us, looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.
 (Hebrews 12:1-2).